Stuart Forster gets his teeth into the story of Goan sausage, an Indian delicacy from Goa and an early form of fusion food.

 Even centuries ago, chefs were experimenting with new ingredients.
 They grafted inspiration from one part of the world onto the cuisine of another.
 Just a few years ago, fusion food was acclaimed as fashionable.
 In reality, the idea of bringing influences from one cuisine to another is nothing new.

-Scan any Goan menu today and you’ll see the names of recipes created after the arrival of Portuguese in India.
+Scan any Goan menu today and you’ll see the names of recipes created after the arrival of the Portuguese in India.
 It’s subject material that anthropologists and food historians can really get their teeth into.

 So, who influenced whose cuisine?
 Did homesick sailors, soldiers and administrators long for foodstuffs fondly remembered from their homeland, far away?